One of the reasons that your skin can become red is because of dry skin.

 As such, restoring hydration levels can help reinforce the skin barrier and control redness.

 Some ingredients that can help lock in moisture are petroleum jelly and mineral oils.
-Meanwhile, glycerin can help attract moisture.
+Meanwhile, glycerin can help attract moisture, reducing redness from dry skin.

 Common Triggers for Dry Skin and Redness

-Several triggers can cause you to develop dry skin.
+Several triggers can cause you to develop dry and red skin.
 Below are some that you should be aware of.

 Being aware of these triggers is important for effective skin care and overall skin health.